jamie3/hann-nuxt/RULES.md

 - By default dont add indexes
 - Add updated_at and created_at should be timestampz
+- Use kysely code gen to connect to the database and generate the types in the database-types.ts

 Nuxt

 - Use Nuxt Pages
+- In the nuxt pages we should never call the server routes directly.
+It should always be done through a composable.
+For example the useReferral().

 Service Layer

 - Service code shall reside in the server/service folder.
+- Types for the service should be inside the types folder.

 Repository Layer

 - Repository code shall reside in server/repository.
 - There should be a base repository that uses generics and supports insert, update, findAll, findById
+- The service/index.ts should create singletons for all the services.
+The Nuxt server routes should use the singletons not create a new instance every time.

+Api Layer

+- The nuxt routes should use the api.ts for its types to send back to the Nuxt application.

 1. Login/Logout